simonjcs/ProGNet/README.md

 ### Introduction

-Our source code has
+Accurate prostate segmentation on MRI is critical for biopsy, yet manual segmentation is tedious and time-consuming.
+To address this, we developed a deep learning model and used it in a clinical setting to rapidly and accurately segment the prostate on MRI.

-This code is only for research purposes.
-If you have any questions regarding how to use this code, please send an email to simonjcs [at] stanford [dot] edu
+Use of this code is for research purposes only.
+If you have any questions regarding how to use this code, please send an email to simonjcs [at] stanford [dot] edu.
+It has been tested succesfully on a Windows 10 machine with a NVIDIA V100 graphics card, Python 3.7, and Tensorflow 2.0